 After discovering the problems our users had faced, I started sketching.
 I came up with ideas to achieve the ideal user journey.

-These elements also don’t pop up.
+These elements don’t pop up.
 They rest on the same level as other UI elements, letting the user decide when they want to read them and when to clear them.

-After a brainstorming session with the Xeropan team, I put together a high-fidelity prototype.
+After a brainstorming session with the Xeropan team, we put together a high-fidelity prototype.
 Then, we started testing it with people from the target audience.
 After a few iterations and another brainstorming session with the engineers, we had the final version of the onboarding flow.

 The redesigned version of the user onboarding flow and the feature called “Expressions” (previously “Word builder”):